GreenMemory16/Advent-of-Code/README.md

 # Advent-of-Code
-Advent of Code is an Advent Callender of small programming puzzles for any programming language.
-The puzzles are designed by Eric Wastl
+Here are my solutions for [Advent of Code](https://adventofcode.com/2021/leaderboard/private/view/1032632), an Advent Callender of small programming puzzles designed by Eric Wastl

+2021 - Python